tokinifubara/Creative-Making/index.md

 5. We will not be disruptive in class.
 6. We are a diverse set of people from various cultural backgrounds.
    We will be patient with each other.
+   We will be patient when we are not clearly understood.

 # Presentation Schedules